Is your inner critic giving you a hard time for not sleeping well?

 - How can I understand my experience from a balanced perspective?
 (Wise and compassionate view-taking on your experience; empathy.)

 - What would be a compassionate and helpful action to support myself now and in the long-term?
 (Finding a workable solution; behaviour.)

-Responding in a compassionate way (i.e. a caring and understanding way driven by a desire to alleviate or prevent the suffering) settles the mind and bodily sensations thereby facilitating a sense of calm and safeness – a state of balance or equanimity.
+Responding in a compassionate way (i.e. a kind, caring and understanding way driven by a desire to alleviate or prevent the suffering) settles the mind and bodily sensations thereby facilitating a sense of calm and safeness – a state of balance or equanimity.
 This compassionate perspective taking then enables you to think ‘clearly’ and thus find a solution that is supportive and workable in the long-run – an action that expresses compassion for yourself.

 I hope you found this piece helpful, maybe you can notice your inner bully a little more clearly now or you can see how to support yourself.